 - Expanding general vocabulary

-- Passport photos of the children
+- passport-size photos of the children and sticky tack (optional)

-What is Pink
+What is pink?

 What is pink? a rose is pink